-A Polynesian legend tells that the gods created the Marquesas Islands to be the roof of French Polynesia.
-Onboard the Aranui 5, travelers are taken to the heart of Polynesian culture and traditions, to islands that have remained untouched and where time seems to have stopped.
-In this 12-day classic Marquesas cruise, be fully immersed in all things Polynesian — from the warmth of its people to the richness of its history and culture, to the sights and sounds of its majestic islands.
-Explore the enchanting islands, dive into French Polynesia’s largest atoll of Tuamotu, indulge in the delectable Marquesan cuisine, and bask in the pristine beach of Bora Bora on this trip of a lifetime!
+A Polynesian legend says that the gods created the Marquesas Islands to be the roof of French Polynesia.
+Aboard the Aranui 5, travelers are taken to the heart of Polynesian culture and traditions, to islands that have remained untouched and where time seems to have stopped.
+On this 12-day classic Marquesas cruise, be fully immersed in all things Polynesian — from the warmth of its people to the richness of its history and culture, to the sights and sounds of its majestic islands.
+Explore the enchanting islands, dive into French Polynesia’s largest atoll of Tuamotu, indulge in the delectable Marquesan cuisine, and sunbathe on the pristine beaches of Bora Bora on this trip of a lifetime!

-Explore the second largest raised atoll in French Polynesia, Makatea
+Explore Makatea, the second-largest raised atoll in French Polynesia

 Take a stroll in the numerous villages in Marquesas Islands

 Dive and snorkel in Tuamotu atoll, the largest in French Polynesia

 Taste local Marquesan cuisine such as breadfruit and fei

 Surrounded by spectacular cliffs, rising 260 feet above sea level, this second largest raised atoll in French Polynesia is a sharp contrast from the typical low-lying corral-reef formation with a lagoon in the middle.
 It is also the only atoll in the Tuamotu with potable water which comes from its underground caves.
 Once a thriving island due to phosphate mining in the first half of the 20th century, it was mostly abandoned with only a few families remaining to keep watch.
 Today, the fewer than 100 inhabitants live from the culture of copra, fishing and the trade of coconut crabs.